mangabe16/lexos/developers_guide/setting_up_your_local_environment.md

 You can install Python using **uv** with `uv python install 3.12`.
 If you already have it installed using a distribution like Anaconda, **uv** will detect that installation.

+> [!IMPORTANT]
+> We highly recommend installing Anaconda, which comes with some dependencies need by Lexos pre-installed.
+If you use **uv** to download a fresh installation of Python, it may not have these dependencies, and they will need to be installed independently.
+See the **Installing SpaCy** section below for further details.

 ### Git

 **Git** is used for version control.
 If you don't have it installed, you can download it from [git-scm.com](https://git-scm.com/).